What happens when God is testing us? God asked Abraham to sacrifice his son, his own flesh and blood.

-However, by now Abraham had learned to obey the voice of God, and to trust him even when he didn’t understand.
+However, by now Abraham had learned to obey the voice of God, and to trust him even when he couldn’t fully understand God's plan.
 He knew that God would be faithful to his promises for the boy.
-So Abraham cut wood for the sacrifice and put it on Isaac’s shoulders to carry up to the mountain for the sacrifice.
+So Abraham cut wood for the sacrifice and put it on his son's shoulders to carry up to the mountain for the sacrifice.

 Abraham answered, "God will provide a lamb for the sacrifice."

-When they arrived Abraham built an altar, places the wood on it, bind his son and placed him on top of the wood.
-Isaac submitted himself to his father just as Abraham himself was obedient to the Lord.
+When they arrived, Abraham built an altar, placed the wood on it, bind his son and placed him on top of the wood.
+The son submitted himself to his father just as Abraham himself was obedient to the Lord.
 Abraham then lifted up his knife!

 If the Lord asks me to do something that seems very unusual, do I know God well enough to respond in obedience and trust?

-He took this ram and substituted it for Isaac on the altar.
-The Lord Provided!
+He took this ram and substituted it for his son on the altar.
+God provided!

 This event had a lot of significance not only for Abraham, but for all of God's people.